Levetee/LeveteDriveBy/README.md

 [[Documentation]]

-No Screnshots Have Been Taken Of This Project.
+Screenshots Provided.

 [[Installation]]

-Drag & Drop "levete_gopostaljob" Into Your Resources Folder.
+Drag & Drop "levetedriveby" Into Your Resources Folder.
-If You'd Like To Change Prices Go To "client > cl.lua" Upload The "gopostal.sql" Into Your MySQL
-Add "ensure levete_gopostaljob" To Your "server.cfg" File.
+Add "ensure levetedriveby" To Your "server.cfg" File.
 Start Your Game And Enjoy
 [[Support]] Support May Be Held Through My Discord Levete#8701 DM Me If You Have Questions/Concerns.